LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

           code.

-See :ref:`matmultkernel-label` for a complete example showing RAJA nested loop functionality and :ref:`nestedreorder-label` for a detailed example describing nested loop reordering.
+See :ref:`matmultkernel-label` for a complete example showing RAJA nested loop functionality and :ref:`kernelnestedreorder-label` for a detailed example describing nested loop reordering.

 .. note:: In general, RAJA execution policies for ``RAJA::forall`` and